xcat2/confluent-docs/_posts/2022-12-05-22creleaseupdate.md

 # The Web UI port forwarding feature is now anchored from port 3900

-Previously, when doing port forwarding for a GUI client, a random port assignd by the OS was used.
+Previously, when doing port forwarding for a GUI client, a random port assigned by the OS was used.
 The behavior is changed to now go from port 3900 until the next available port, making firewall rules more reasonable for those that want to preserve the forwarding feature.
 Firewall rules may now specify from port 3900 to some number based on how many forwards they anticipate needing.